ux-at-icfnext/child-welfare/_pages/patterns/card-flag-subscription.md

 ---
 layout: pattern
 categories: [patterns, card]
-title: Default flag card
+title: Subscription flag card
 type: [detail-page]
-permalink: /patterns/card/card-flag-default/
+permalink: /patterns/card/card-flag-subscription/
 description: |
   This "flag" card has the image positioned on the left .
 The example in the html below shows how to apply.
 To see an example with the image with padding, see the [right flag](/patterns/card/card-flag-media-right-inset/). _see more details on functionality on the [default card](/patterns/card) page_
 overview: This "flag" card has the image positioned on the left with the image at full height.